Stopping Semaglutide? Here’s How to Keep the Weight Off (in 6 Steps) - Winnett Specialist Group

 For some patients, surgery may be a better long-term solution.
 Others may simply need to stay on the medication long term.

-‘Obesity is a chronic disease, and just as patients stay on medication for other long-term conditions, such as blood pressure or depression, we’ve seen some patients stay on obesity medications for life while others are able to taper.’
+‘Obesity is a chronic disease.
+Just as patients stay on medication for other long-term conditions, such as blood pressure or depression, we’ve seen some patients stay on obesity medications for life, while others are able to taper.’

 5. Track your weight